International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 #### Description

-When the `ContractNegotiationEventMessage` is sent by a provider with an `eventType` property set to `FINALIZED`, a contract agreement has been finalized and the associated dataset is accessible.
+When the `ContractNegotiationEventMessage` is sent by a provider with an `eventType` property set to `FINALIZED`, a contract agreement has been finalized and the associated [Dataset](../model/terminology.md#dataset) is accessible.
 The state machine is transitioned to the `FINALIZED` state.
 Other event types may be defined in the future.
 A consumer responds with an error if the contract cannot be validated or is incorrect.